LAG Rhineland-Palatinate, 22/08/2024, Ref. no.: 5 SLa 66/24

 The reason:

 A mandatory requirement of Art.
-82 I GDPR is that a person suffers material or non-material damage due to a breach of the General Data Protection Regulation.
-In the present case, the publication of the flyer with the plaintiff's personal data after the end of the employment relationship did indeed constitute a breach of the GDPR.
-However, the question of whether the plaintiff also suffered damage was problematic.
-The claim for damages is particularly relevant in the case of non-material damage, a balancing functionas this is intended to enable monetary compensation based on Art.
+82 I GDPR is that a person suffers material or immaterial damage due to a violation of the General Data Protection Regulation.
+In this case, the publication of the flyer containing the plaintiff's personal data after the end of the employment relationship did constitute a violation of the GDPR.
+However, the problematic question was whether the plaintiff also suffered damage.
+The claim for damages has a compensatory function , particularly in the case of immaterial damage, as it is intended to enable monetary compensation based on Art.
 82 I GDPR.
-According to the case law of the European Court of Justice and the Federal Labour Court, the hurdle for compensable damage should not be too high; a "Loss of control" which could be caused by a breach of the protection of personal data.
-Nevertheless, the injured party must prove that non-material damage has occurred.
-However, the requirements for this must not be too high in order not to undermine the substantive law requirements for the breadth of the concept of damage.
-This requirement could by no means be confirmed by the court according to the plaintiff's submission.
-With the clearest choice of words, the court gave the plaintiff a lesson and dismissed her claim.
+According to the case law of the ECJ and the BAG, the hurdle for compensable damage should not be too high; a "loss of control" that could be caused by a violation of the protection of personal data is sufficient.
+Nevertheless, the injured party must prove that immaterial damage has occurred.
+However, the requirements for this must not be too high, so as not to undermine the substantive legal requirements regarding the broad definition of damages.
+According to the plaintiff's submissions, this requirement could by no means be upheld by the court.
+With the most unequivocal language, the court gave the plaintiff a lesson and dismissed her claim.

-The plaintiff did not objectively have to expect that she would lose her job with the new employer.
-It was a matter of "apparent" was an oversight that could have been cleared up immediately by simple means.
-In addition, the judgement states verbatim "Insofar as the plaintiff submits that she was approached by a total of eleven people in her circle of friends and acquaintances and by an employee of the new employer at the beginning of April 2023 about her name being mentioned in the flyer, the Chamber is unable to substantiate the abstractly alleged "personal/psychological impairment". not even remotely recognisable".
-Furthermore, there was no risk of being approached by other unknown persons, as neither photos nor a private address or telephone number were given in the flyer.
+The plaintiff objectively could not have expected to lose her job with the new employer.
+It was "obviously" an oversight that could have been resolved immediately using simple means.
+Furthermore, the judgment states, "As far as the plaintiff alleges that she was approached by eleven people in her circle of friends and acquaintances, as well as by an employee of the new employer, regarding her name being mentioned in the flyer at the beginning of April 2023, the Chamber is unable to even begin to discern the abstractly alleged "personal/psychological impairment ."
+Furthermore, there was no risk of being approached by other unknown persons, as the flyer contained neither photos nor a private address or telephone number.

 Conclusion:

-A judgement in which the Rhineland-Palatinate Higher Labour Court states very clearly which requirements it considers necessary in order to enforce a claim in court.
-The court is clearly not convinced by a claim that is completely unfounded.
-It is particularly noteworthy that even if there is a violation of legal interests, this does not immediately justify a claim for damages.
-Someone who suffers no demonstrable damage cannot simply demand a monetary payment.
-Especially since in this case according to the (European) legislator, civil law should not fulfil a deterrent or punitive function, as is the case in countries such as the USA.
-Nonetheless, it should be noted here that the ECJ does not set the threshold for immaterial damage high and therefore does not recognise the importance of personal data. attaches great importance to.
+A ruling in which the Rhineland-Palatinate Higher Labour Court (LAG) clearly states which requirements it considers necessary to enforce a claim in court.
+This completely unfounded assertion clearly fails to convince the court.
+It is particularly noteworthy that even if legal rights are violated, this does not automatically justify a claim for damages.
+Someone who has not suffered any demonstrable damage cannot simply demand payment of money.
+This is particularly true given that, in this case, according to the (European) legislator, civil law should not serve a deterrent or punitive function, as is common in countries such as the USA.
+Nevertheless, it should be noted that the ECJ does not set the threshold for non-material damages high and thus attaches great importance to the significance of personal data .